t3r6/pkdocs/docs/guides/mapping/blender-pk-ase-exporter.md

     !!!
 Warning
         Painkiller only supports meshes that have 2 UV map channels.
 If a mesh have more channels, `PKBlend` will throw an error.

-## Prepare map for PainEditor

-A simple Painkiller map has the following structure:

-    - Painkiller/Data/Levels/Mapname
-    - Painkiller/Data/Maps/mapname.mpk
-    - Painkiller/Data/Textures/Levels/mapname

-1. Put the `untitled.mpk` into the `Painkiller/Data/Maps` folder.

-2. Make sure you don't have any Havok `MOPPCode` of the similar `.mpk` file generated before.
-If so, delete the `Painkiller/Data/Maps/MOPPCode/untitled.mpk` folder.

-    !!!
-Warning
-        You always need to remove the automatically generated `MOPPCode` each time you create a new geometry within the same file name before running a map. `MOPPCode` can lead to unexpected results when it does not match the version of the `.mpk` file.

-3. Open `Painkiller/Data/Levels/DM_Untitled/DM_Untitled.CLevel` with a notepad and change the following line to match your new geometry file:

-    ```
-    o.Map = "untitled.mpk"
-    ```

-4. The folder with the textures should match the name of the MPK file: `Painkiller/Data/Textures/Levels/untitled`.
-If it does not match, you won't see textures on your map.

-5. Run your map in PainEditor to check if the map configuration was correct.